JiangkaiWu/DeViBench/README.md

 This repository maintains the **DeViBench** (**De**graded **Vi**deo Understanding **Bench**mark) from the HotNets paper **"Chat with AI: The Surprising Turn of Real-time Video Communication from Human to AI"**.

-*The benchmark is continuously growing, and we are considering transforming all existing Streaming Video Understanding Benchmarks to the "DeViBench style".
+*The benchmark is continuously growing, and we are considering transforming more existing Streaming Video Understanding Benchmarks to the "DeViBench style".

 <div style="text-align: center;">
   <img src="docs/teaser.png" width="512">